Turn What You Have Into Garden Art

 Does the front of your home need a something-something to make it stand out?
 See how Carol made this staggered planter for instant curb appeal.
 You can see how to make tipsy pots here.

 I hope you’ve found some ideas you can use in your garden.
-And watch for more ideas coming soon!
+There’s lots more free garden art project ideas here.
+Enjoy!

 Share it on Pinterest!